To set up a new season, you need Box Office Manager privilege or higher.

 A typical season setup consists of these steps:

-A voucher type represents a particular type of ticket: general admission, discount admission, comp ticket, and so on.
+- A voucher type represents a particular type of ticket: a reserved seat, general admission, discount admission, comp ticket, and so on.
 A given voucher type is only valid during a particular season, though you can easily “clone” a voucher type from a previous season in setting up this season.
 So the next step in season setup is indicating which voucher types are in use this season.

 Click on the links at left or below for more detail on each step: